OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 # Results

-First, some overall measurements

-[NMF comment:
-'Any sort of metric about the OTT (2.10) are likely helpful, because they'd illustrate the magnitude of the achievements, and magnitude of challenges.]
+## Characterizing the assembly product

-* number of nodes (taxa): 3577714  [using wc]
+ * Number of taxon records: 3577714
-* number tips
+ * Number of synonym records: 1567363
+ * Number of tips: 3323318
-    * number of tips
+ * Number of binomials: 2115765
-    * 2913390 with rank 'species'  [using wc]
+ * Number of taxa with rank 'species': 2913390
-    * binomials ?  compare with CoL
-* synonyms  1567363  [using wc]
-* homonyms (about 13,000)  (number 2-way, 3-way, ...)
+ * Number of polysemous name-strings: 13089

+[TBD: filter out the was\_container nodes.  and maybe all the not\_otus.]

+Annotations:

+ * Number of taxa suppressed in supertree synthesis: 1248964, not suppressed 2328750
+ * Incertae sedis (generically): ... of which unplaced due to merge: ...
+ * Extinct: 199918
+ * Suppressed at curator request: ...
+ * Taxa below the level of species: ...
+ * Higher taxa having no descendant species records: ...
+ * Non-OTUs: [probably we should just remove these from the taxonomy!]

+Polysemy analysis:

-    * could classify the homonyms?  by rank, proximity, etc.  and compare to GBIF / NCBI
+ * could we classify the polysemies?  by taxon rank, proximity, etc.  and compare to GBIF / NCBI
+     * sibling, cousin, parent/child, within code, between codes
-        * could be inherited from source taxonomy
+     * how many inherited from source taxonomy, as opposed to created?
-            * sibling, cousin, parent/child
      * could be created via skeleton separation
      * could be created via membership separation

-    * homonyms vs hemihomonyms?
+## Manual vs. automatic synthesis operations

+It's not just turn-and-go.

-* number of manual operations required (i.e. modifications to the generic assembly process)... hmm.
+ * number of manual alignment operations required

+## Characterizing the assembly process

+Alignment

+* Table with one row per source showing...
-* number of ambiguities - 228 [using how-many on the transcript].  that's way too high.
+    * number of taxa

-* table showing number of taxa coming from various sources? coming from various numbers of sources?
+    * number of taxa contributed (incrementally) by that source
-* NCBI / GBIF comparison?

-Output of results.py script:

-TBD: filter out the was_container nodes.  and maybe all the not_otus?
+    * number of taxa in the source matched to the developing OTT

+    source | binomial-taxa-from-that-source | binomial-taxa-exclusively-from-that-source
+    if | 237482 | 18291
+    worms | 258378 | 53233
+    silva | 13953 | 44
+    ncbi | 360455 | 88358
+    gbif | 1629523 | 486411
+    irmng | 1111550 | 313261
+    addition | 15 | 15

+ * Taxa coming from only a single source: 959613

-    Number of nodes: 3577714
+ * Total number of source nodes: ...
-    Number of synonyms: 1567363
-    Number of tips: 3323318
+ * No candidates: ...
+ * >=1 candidate, no match / match:
+ * >1 candidate, no match / unique match / ambiguity

+Merge

-    Number of binomials: 2115765
+ * Number of unmatched internal source nodes imported: ...
-    Number taxa suppressed / not: 1248964 / 2328750
-    Number extinct: 199918
-    Polysemies:
-    2-way: 11375  (ncbi: 831, silva: 141.... where do they all come from?)
-    3-way: 1366
-    4-way: 262
-    5-way: 61
-    6-way: 14
-    7-way: 4
-    8-way: 2
-    11-way: 1
-    18-way: 1
-    20-way: 1
-    43-way: 1
-    237-way: 1

-[Factoid I don't know if we can use: 4306127 OTT ids have been allocated (through 2.10), so something like 728413 are either merged or 'deprecated'.
-This has to do with the update mechanism.
-Don't know whether this is good or bad.
-Haven't analyzed these yet, what the reasons are... will be hard since would need to scan all previous OTT versions...]

-## Conflict
+ * Number of unmatched internal source nodes merged (rather than inserted) due to non-coverage: ...

-* number of source nodes dropped due to conflict (1167)
+ * Number of unmatched internal source nodes dropped due to conflict between sources: 1167

   (example of a conflict: Zygomycota (if:90405) is not included because ... paraphyletic w.r.t.
 Hibbett 2007.  get proof?  not a great example, ncbi/gbif would be better.)

+[number of taxa unplaced in one source that get placed by a later source????  that's too detailed I think.]

 ## Evaluation of alignment heuristics

 * effectiveness of the various alignment heuristics
    * do certain heuristics work better / worse for different types of problems?
-     [how would one assess this ?? what examples of 'types of problems'?]
+     [how would one assess this ?? what are examples of 'types of problems'?]
    * since the process runs through a set of heuristics until it finds a solution or gives up, can we say anything about the number of heuristics required across source / union node combinations (or the number of unresolved ambiguities)? i.e. 70% of combinations solved with 1st heuristic, 20% with second heuristic, etc?

+Number of times each heuristic was able to reduce the number of
+candidates:

+[following is some sample data to look at, for the NCBI merge.  we can add up all these numbers for all 8 merges, and format it nicely.]

+ * same-division: 971
+ * ranks: 2
+ * same-ancestor: 762
+ * overlaps: 159
+ * same-division-weak: 61
+ * same-primary-name: 2235

+If the alignment loop exhausts all heuristics without getting any 'yes' or 'no' from any of them, we have either alignment by process of elimination, if a single candidate remains; or an ambiguity, if there are several.
+There were 116269 alignments by elimination, and 8088 amiguities.
+Of the ambiguities, 7749 were of tips, 339 of internal nodes.
+Ambiguous tips are simply ignored, while the ambiguous internal nodes lead to multiple nodes with the same name-string [but this ought to be explained in the methods section].

-## Evaluation relative to goals
+## Evaluating the taxonomy relative to goals

-The introduction sets out three requirements for the taxonomy.
+The introduction sets out requirements for an Open Tree taxonomy.
 How well are these requirements met?

 ### OTU coverage

+We set out to get coverage of the Open Tree corpus of phylogenetic trees.
+Curators have mapped 514346 of 538728 OTUs from 2871 curated studies to OTT taxa, or 95.5%.
+(371 studies, those having less than 50% OTUs mapped, were excluded, as such a low mapping rate usually indicates incomplete curation.)

+To assess the reason the remaining 4.5% being unmapped, we investigated a small random sample of 10 OTUs.
+In three cases, the label was a genus name followed by "sp" (e.g. "Euglena sp"), suggesting an unwillingness to make any use of an OTU not classified to species.
+In the remaining seven cases, the taxon was already in OTT, and additional curator effort would find it.
+(Two of these were misspellings in the phylogeny source; one was present under a different name-string (subspecies in OTT, valid species in study); and in the remaining four cases, the taxon may have been added to OTT after the study was curated, or the curation task was left incomplete.)

+[need to explain what curation has to do with it?... appears to be wandering off topic]

 * compare OTT's coverage of phylesystem with coverage by NCBI, GBIF (i.e. how well does OTT do what it's supposed to do, compared to ready-made taxonomies?
-OTT gets X%, NCBI only gets Y%?)
+OTT gets 95% of OTUs, NCBI only gets ??92%??)
 * number of OTUs that are mapped, that come from NCBI - I previously measured this as about 97% of OTUs in phylesystem
 * what about unmapped OTUs?  how many are binomials?